Klingenberg-Colmnitz station: Rail services

 Both narrow-gauge lines can be viewed as connecting lines of the network around Wilsdruff and Frauenstein, allowing residents to travel by train to work in the Plauenscher Grund (the valley of the Weißeritz downstream from Freital) or for recreation in the Eastern Ore Mountains.
 134,000 passengers and about 35,000 tonnes of freight were transported in the first year of operation on the Klingenberg-Colmnitz–Frauenstein railway.
 Due to the lack of facilities for the rolling stock traffic, the volume of goods stagnated and peaked at 30,000 tonnes per year.
 In 1914, four pairs of train ran between Klingenberg-Colmnitz and Frauenstein.
 In 1922, two train pairs operated between Klingenberg-Colmnitz and Naundorf, the terminus of the Klingenberg-Colmnitz-Oberdittmannsdorf railway.
 In 1925, there were five train pairs between Klingenberg-Colmnitz and Frauenstein and two train pairs between Klingenberg-Colmnitz and Oberdittmannsdorf.
 In 1932, there were six train pairs between Klingenberg-Colmnitz and Frauenstein and only one train pair between Klingenberg-Colmnitz and Oberdittmannsdorf, which continued to Mohorn.
 In 1939, there were eight trains between Klingenberg-Colmnitz and Frauenstein.
 In the war year of 1943, one train pair operated between Klingenberg-Colmnitz and Mohorn.
 The timetable for 1946/1947 shows only three train pairs for the Klingenberg-Colmnitz–Frauenstein line.
 In 1950/1951 there were three train pairs on the Klingenberg-Colmnitz–Mohorn line, one of which ended in Naundorf.
 In 1960, there were six train pairs on the line to Frauenstein.
 In the last full year of operation, four train pairs operated on the line from Klingenberg-Colmnitz to Mohorn and in the same year there were also four train pairs on the Frauenstein line, one of which only ran on Saturdays.

+Current services on standard gauge line

+In 2026, Klingenberg-Colmnitz station was served by the RB30 regional line (Dresden–Freiberg–Chemnitz–Zwickau) and the S3 Dresden S-Bahn line (Dresden–Tharandt–Freiberg).
+The former runs hourly every day (starting shortly after 5 a.m. and ending shortly before 1 a.m.), the latter also hourly (departing every half hour after the RB30), but only during the weekday peak hours in the morning (three train pairs) and afternoon (four train pairs).
+The suburban train line is operated by DB Regio Südost, and the RB30 Regiobahn line by Bayerische Oberlandbahn under the marketing name Mitteldeutsche Regiobahn.